adhiraj92/MWDB/README.md

 1. Download and install Node and npm
 2. Installation instructions can be found at https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

+**Download Git**
+1. Download and install git
+2. Installation instructions can be found at https://www.atlassian.com/git/tutorials/install-git

+**Download MongoDB**
+1. Download and install MongoDB
+2. Installation instructions can be found at https://docs.mongodb.com/manual/installation/
+3. Run MongoDB server in the background

 **Download the repository**
 1. Open the command prompt or git bash
 2. git clone https://github.com/adhiraj92/MWDB.git
+  or
+  Unzip the visualization code from MYASU and copy into some directory.

 Running the Code